 It was developed by Sir Thomas Wade, a British ambassador and scholar, in 1859 and later refined by Herbert Giles, another British ambassador and scholar in the 1890s.
 They were both, at different times, Professors of Chinese ➚ at Cambridge University, UK.
 It remained in use in Western countries up to the 1970s.
 Other systems were developed, but not as widely used including the American Yale system ➚ of 1943.

 The differences between Pinyin and Wade Giles illustrate the problem of mapping Chinese sounds to similar English ones.
-For example the Chinese ‘b’ sound is somewhat intermediate between ‘b’ and ‘p’.
+For example the Chinese ‘b’ sound is somewhat intermediate between English ‘b’ and ‘p’.
 The Chinese ‘r’ sound is made in a different way to the English ‘r’ and this is why some Chinese (particularly Cantonese people) can have difficulty with ‘r’s and ‘l’s.
-Both systems have merit; in mandarin ‘c’ is nothing like an English sound - the Wade-Giles alternative of ‘ts’ is closer.
+Both systems have merit; in mandarin ‘c’ is nothing like the English sound - the Wade-Giles alternative of ‘ts’ is closer.
 Wade-Giles does have its oddities too, for example while Ch’ing is pronounced ching; Chiang is pronounced Jee-ang.
-One reason for the stark differences is that some Wade-Giles spellings are based on the local rather than the Beijing dialect; this was because the early linguists listened to local dialect speakers all over China not just people from Beijing.
+One reason for the stark differences is that some Wade-Giles spellings are based on the local rather than the Beijing dialect; this was because the early linguists listened to local dialect speakers not just people from Beijing.

 Pinyin representations should have tone marks over vowels, Wade Giles was devised at a time when it was not possible to print these marks and it makes use of apostrophes (') instead.
 As many books miss out the all important apostrophes the Chinese text is almost impossible to decipher correctly.
 As a guide to correct vowel sounds the pinyin representation is superior.